TINF21CS1/python-zimbra-web/docs/source/index.rst

 --------

 .. toctree::
-   zimbra
+   zimbraweb

 Usage
 -----

-You can use :meth:`zimbra.ZimbraUser` to send E-mails.
+You can use :meth:`zimbraweb.ZimbraUser` to send E-mails.
 You can send multiple E-mails within a single session.

 .. code:: python

-   from zimbra import ZimbraUser
+   from zimbraweb import ZimbraUser

    user = ZimbraUser("https://myzimbra.server")
    user.login("s000000", "hunter2")